Figuring out how to rank high in Google can be difficult to say the least. Doing it without backlinks? Is that even possible?

 What is ranking in Google?

 This is called Search Engine Optimization (SEO).
-SEO is all about optimizing the articles or posts on your blog to for Google’s search engine (hence, the name).
+SEO is all about optimizing the articles or posts on your blog for Google’s search engine (hence, the name).

 In particular, you should always write your blog posts with the user’s search intent in mind.